levelKro/YouPHPTube-lvk/README.md

 # Versions details

+## Ver 3.4.1-lvk
+- Limiting instances of FFMpeg, use with 'cpulimit --lazy --quiet --foreground  -l 60 -- ' before the ffmpeg command (in Advanced settings) for limit at 2 ffmpeg running at 60% of the cpu in the same time. (config for dual core server).
+Edit `/view/mini-upload-form/videoEncoder.php` for customizing this settings.
+- Fix special font in the wrong directory

 **LVK-branch** This is the same version from 3.4.1, but with few upgrade and fix.

 ## Ver 3.4.1